-rD90 for total catch, i.e., the ratio of aD90 to aAO, does not show a strong trend or variability for either ocean or school type (Figure 11).
-There is, however, a noticeable drop in rD90 for FOB fishing in the Atlantic during 2012-2015 and a slight increase in rD90 for FOB fishing in the Indian Ocean since 2015, neither of which has an obvious explanation.
-In general, D90 represents between 40% and 60% of the AO.
+In general, D90 for total catch represents between 40% and 60% of the AO. rD90, i.e., the ratio of aD90 to aAO, does not show a strong trend or variability for either ocean or school type (Figure 12).
+There is, however, a noticeable drop in rD90 for FOB fishing in the Atlantic during 2012-2015 and a slight increase in rD90 for FOB fishing in the Indian Ocean since 2015.
+The drop in rD90 in the Atlantic during 2012-2015 would seem to be explained by the lack of an agreement permitting purse seiner to exploit the EEZs of three coastal nations, Senegal, Guinea-Bissau and Liberia (Figure 13).
+The explanation of the increase in rD90 for the Indian Ocean since 2015 is less clear, but it is consistent with the expansion and homogenization over space of FOB fishing that has occurred in recent years following the widespread use of echosounder buoys.

-Areas of occupancy by species for the three major tropical tunas track each other much more closely for FOB catch than they do for FSC catch (Figure 12), highlighting the species specificity of FSC catch relative to FOB catch, though the relatively more important T3 corrections to FOB species composition cannot be ignored as a contributing factor. rAO values are also much closer to 1 for all three species for FOB catch than they are for FSC catch, confirming that FOB catches are generally mixed in terms of species compositions, whereas FSC sets are generally species-specific (with the exception of YFT that is generally present in FSC sets; Figure 13).
+Areas of occupancy by species for the three major tropical tunas track each other much more closely for FOB catch than they do for FSC catch (Figure 14), highlighting the species specificity of FSC catch relative to FOB catch, though the relatively more important T3 corrections to FOB species composition cannot be ignored as a contributing factor. rAO values are also much closer to 1 for all three species for FOB catch than they are for FSC catch, confirming that FOB catches are generally mixed in terms of species compositions, whereas FSC sets are generally species-specific (with the exception of YFT that is generally present in FSC sets; Figure 15).
 The major trends include a decline in both oceans of BET presence in FOB catch since at least the early 2010's (and to a lesser degree YFT in the Atlantic), and the decline in SKJ prevalence in FSC catch since the early 2000's (though this decline has been eliminated since the imposition of the YFT quota in the Indian Ocean in 2017).

-Absolute D90 (aD90) by species has similar patterns of variability to aAO, though the differences between the species for FSC catch are less marked (Figure 14).
-Relative D90 (rD90) values are approximately stable, though there does appear to be a slight concentration of YFT and BET FOB catch in the Atlantic Ocean since ~2013, as well as a long term concentration of SKJ and BET FSC catch in Atlantic Ocean since ~2007 (Figure 15).
+Absolute D90 (aD90) by species has similar patterns of variability to aAO, though the differences between the species for FSC catch are less marked (Figure 16).
+Relative D90 (rD90) values are approximately stable, though there does appear to be a slight concentration of YFT and BET FOB catch in the Atlantic Ocean since $\sim 2013$ , as well as a long term concentration of SKJ and BET FSC catch in Atlantic Ocean since $\sim 2007$ (Figure 17).

-4. Indices of spatial heterogeneity: Gini coefficient and GSI
+4 Indices of spatial heterogeneity: Gini Coefficient and GSI

-Gini coefficients applied to annual catch data in general show similar trends for all three tuna species (Figure 16).
+Gini coefficients applied to annual catch data in general show similar trends for all three tuna species (Figure 18).
 Distinctions among species are more pronounced for FSC than FOB catch, and they are also more pronounced for the Atlantic Ocean than the Indian Ocean.
 Nevertheless, all three species track each other fairly closely and can be interpreted as an ensemble.